 For migration advice and support contact one of our office locations, or send an email using the button below.

 The Intra-Company Transfer (ICT) Work Visa specifically provides for the temporary transfer of a foreign national who is employed abroad by a foreign company operating in a branch, subsidiary or affiliate relationship with a company in South Africa.
 This visa category is restricted to a maximum period of four years and is not renewable.
-The South African company must undertake to ensure that a plan is developed for the transfer of skills to a South African citizen or permanent resident during the period of the transfer.
+Amongst other requirements, the South African company must undertake to ensure that a plan is developed for the transfer of skills to a South African citizen or permanent resident during the period of the transfer.

 Middle East & Africa12th Floor